 Mini Facelift:

 During a mini facelift, the facial plastic surgeon lifts the skin and underlying tissues, removes excess skin, and tightens the muscles.
 This results in a more youthful appearance, but the results may not be as dramatic as a facelift.
-The recovery time for a mini facelift is shorter than for a facelift, and patients can resume their normal activities within a week.
+The recovery time for a mini facelift is shorter than for a facelift.
+Typically, patients can resume their normal activities within a week.
 The results of a mini facelift can last up to 5 years.

 Common Questions Regarding Mini Facelifts vs. Facelifts